ArcaanGroup/templates/ONBOARDING.md

 - Use domain-specific exceptions for business rule violations
 - Handle infrastructure errors at the infrastructure layer
 - Use HTTP status codes appropriately in API layer
+- Implement global exception handlers for consistent error responses
+- Domain exceptions should extend from `DomainException` base class
+- Exception handlers should be registered in `app/utils/error.py`

 ### 6. Async Programming
 - Use async/await throughout the application